slanda156/Cubes/README.md

 <h2>Armors</h2>

-<p>All Armors halves incoming damage where the damage types are the same</p>
+<p>All Armors reduces damage where the damage types are the same</p>

 <table>
     <tr>